 It was February, 2001 and Jeff had a new album, You Had It Coming.
 Yes, those are his grubby hands on the cover.
 The whole interview runs to 6,700 words, so here are a few highlights.
 It probably makes him look grumpier than he really is, I must point out.
 He’s a cool cat overall.
-The complete interview will be in the second volume of my rock ‘n’ roll memoir, due in 2015.
+The complete interview will be in the second volume of my rock ‘n’ roll memoir, due sometime in the 21st century.

 WHAT’S YOUR IDEA OF HEAVEN, CARS OR GUITARS?

 The guitar is my life, y’know?
 And the cars are part of the relaxation side of it.
 It’s nothing to do with a laddish or boyish occupation.
 I like to do things that I understand but are still challenging, y’know?
 There’s nothing more challenging than building a car from the ground up.

 WHAT ARE YOU WORKING ON AT THE MOMENT?

 I’ve got nothing on at the moment.
 I’ve just finished redoing ones that were done because the paint was starting to blister owing to damp.
 But that’s the problem in England.
 It eats away.

 HAVE YOU BEEN TO CUBA?
 YOU CAN SEE ALL THOSE COOL 1950s CARS?

 No, I never have.
 I’m so under-traveled compared with a lot of people in my business.
 There’s loads of places I’d like to go to.